 - 1. Describe the impacts the NICO Project is likely to have on wildlife and wildlife habitat.
-For each species, consider - a.
-Potential impacts to habitat, including degradation and fragmentation, with a focus on important wildlife habitat; - b.
-Potential for increased mortality from all sources (including from vehicle collisions and changes to hunting access); - c.
-Potential for increased attraction to the NICO mine site, risk of bear-human encounters, risk to people and associated carnivore mortality; - d.
-Potential for increased sensory disturbance from all sources (e.g., noise, odours, activity, vibrations, overflights, dust).
-Predict effective habitat loss resulting from changed behaviour; - e.
-Potential for disruption of movement and migration patterns; and - f.
-Potential for increased contamination of food and water, including bio-accumulation, from all sources; - 2.
+For each species, and/or species group consider the following: - a. potential impacts to habitat, including degradation and fragmentation, with a focus on important wildlife habitat; - b. potential for increased mortality from all sources (including from vehicle collisions and changes to hunting access); - c. potential for increased attraction to the NICO mine site, risk of bear-human encounters, risk to people and associated carnivore mortality; - d. potential for increased sensory disturbance from all sources (e.g., noise, odours, activity, vibrations, overflights, dust).
+Predict effective habitat loss resulting from changed behaviour; - e. potential for disruption of movement and migration patterns; - f. potential for increased contamination of food and water, including bio-accumulation, from all sources; and - g. potential energetic costs to wildlife from points d through f above. - 2.
 Describe the potential adverse impacts of the NICO mine on any "wildlife at risk" species known or suspected to reside in the environmental assessment study area or potential adverse impacts on their habitat including residences.
 Describe any management plans and specific mitigation commitments and monitoring proposed for any potentially affected species. - 3.
 Considering that the NICO Project is on a regionally distinctive plateau landform, describe: - a.
-Fortune's efforts to determine whether the plateau landform and surrounding cliffs supports regionally limited wildlife habitat - b.
-How the NICO Project is expected to affect any specialized species using this distinctive habitat - c.
-How Fortune proposes to mitigate those impacts identified. - 4.
-Describe how NICO Project planning has considered potential impacts on wildlife and wildlife habitat, best management practices to minimize impacts on wildlife, and what mitigation commitments have been made, with specific consideration of: - a.
-Rules for road use by employees and contractors; - b.
-Minimizing wildlife access to project components (e.g. by reducing attractants); and - c.
-Spill avoidance techniques and spill response plans for the transportation routes; - 5.
-Describe Fortune's draft wildlife management plan, including discussion of: - a.
-Which other interested parties have been involved in the development of the plan; - b.
-Efforts to be undertaken to monitor wildlife in the area and report the presence of species to the appropriate authorities when necessary; - c.
-Identification of measures to avoid or minimize, potential impacts to wildlife - d.
-Wildlife monitoring, evaluation and adaptive management of the project activities, and, - e.
-How monitoring results will be reported to regulators, responsible authorities and potentially-affected communities.
+Fortune's efforts to determine whether the plateau landform and surrounding cliffs supports regionally limited wildlife habitat; - b. how the NICO Project is expected to affect any specialized species using this distinctive habitat; and - c. how Fortune proposes to mitigate those impacts identified. - 4.
+Describe how NICO Project planning has considered potential impacts on wildlife and wildlife habitat, best management practices to minimize impacts on wildlife, and what mitigation commitments have been made, with specific consideration of: - a. rules for road use by employees and contractors; - b. minimizing wildlife access to project components (e.g. by reducing attractants); and - c. spill avoidance techniques and spill response plans for the transportation routes. - 5.
+Describe Fortune's draft wildlife management plan, including discussion of: - a. which other interested parties have been involved in the development of the plan; - b. efforts to be undertaken to monitor wildlife in the area and report the presence of species to the appropriate authorities when necessary; - c. identification of measures to avoid or minimize potential impacts to wildlife; - d. wildlife monitoring, evaluation and adaptive management of the project activities; - e. how monitoring will be compatible with other current programs undertaken by responsible agencies; and - f. how monitoring results will be reported to regulators, responsible authorities and potentially-affected communities.